csu-hmc/perturbed-data-paper/first-review-response.rst

 https://github.com/csu-hmc/perturbed-data-paper/pull/142

+TvdB: If we remove this subject, the response would simply that we eliminated this concern by removing this subject from the study.

    Page 4, line 120.
 Why the participants were required to wear a baseball cap?

 We attached three markers to the subjects' head.
 For the marker protocol used,